Suspended BSP MLAs meet Akhilesh, may join SP | Politics

 - India

+The deputy leader of the Bahujan Samaj Party (BSP) in the Uttar Pradesh Legislative Assembly, Uma Shankar Singh, described the MLAs as ''garbage''.

-''The meeting with SP chief Akhilesh Yadav, which lasted for 15-20 minutes, witnessed discussions on the upcoming UP Assembly elections, and it was a nice meeting,'' Sushma Patel, MLA from Mungra Badshahpur assembly constituency in Jaunpur district told PTI.
+''The meeting with Akhilesh Yadav, which lasted for 15-20 minutes, witnessed discussions on the upcoming UP Assembly elections,'' Mungra Badshahpur MLA Sushma Patel told PTI.

-When asked what prompted the suspended BSP MLAs to meet Akhilesh Yadav, Patel said, ''We were suspended in October 2020 during the Rajya Sabha elections, and we were categorically told not to use the flag and banner of the BSP, and also to not attend any party meeting.'' ''At the time of the Rajya Sabha elections, the BSP did not issue any whip, nor did we indulge in cross-voting.
+When asked what prompted the suspended BSP MLAs to meet Yadav, Patel said, ''We were suspended in October 2020 during the Rajya Sabha elections and were categorically told not to use the BSP flag and banner, and also not to attend any party meeting.'' ''At the time of the Rajya Sabha elections, neither the BSP issued any whip nor did we indulge in cross-voting.
 We were suspended without any basis.
 We were suspended as we had gone to meet Akhilesh Yadav,'' she added.

 ''Now, we have to look for alternatives.
-So, in this context, we had called upon Akhilesh Yadav,'' she said, and added that now she has nothing to do with the BSP.
+So, in this context, we had called upon Akhilesh Yadav,'' she said, adding that now she has nothing to do with the BSP.

-Others who met the SP chief are Mohd Aslam Raini, Hakimlal Bind, Mustafa Siddiqui and Hargovind Bhargav.
+Others who met the SP chief were Mohd Aslam Raini, Hakimlal Bind, Mujtaba Siddiqui and Hargovind Bhargav.

+An SP leader confirmed to PTI that the BSP MLAs met party chief Akhilesh Yadav.

 In October 2020, seven BSP MLAs were suspended by party president Mayawati.
 They had opposed the nomination of party's official candidate Ramji Gautam for the elections to the Rajya Sabha.